 We think you’ll probably want to budget between £450 and £700 for a reliable, well-built e-scooter from a popular brand.
 This will ensure your electric scooter has the performance to get you around town quickly and won’t break breakdown after a few miles.

+If you want more info on the best model to buy for your needs and the factors to consider, check out our how to choose an electric scooter guide.
 Oh, and you'll want to make sure you're fully kitted out with the best electric scooter accessories as well.

 This will remove the current laws banning them (which are based on 1835 regulations surrounding horse and cart driving).
 This is to encourage more people to use alternative methods of transport when commuting.

 Pure Electric, the UK’s largest e-scooter retailer says, ‘In practice, electric scooters are already widely used across the UK illegally, with the police generally turning a blind eye to all but the most egregiously reckless rider activity.’

 With big names entering the business, and with concerns about the environmental impact of cars at the forefront, you can bet there’s at least some pressure on legislators to get things changed.
 But, to clarify: electric scooters can be used on private land with the owner’s consent.
 Thanks to a combination of the Highways Act 1835 and the Road Traffic Act 1988, it is illegal to use electric scooters on roads, cycle paths or pavements.
-Exemptions are being created for the scooter trial areas, solely for the rental scooters supplied to the relevant local authority.
+Exemptions have been made for the scooter trial areas, solely for the rental scooters supplied to the relevant local authority.
 All other scooter use on the public highway will continue to breach traffic regulations and could cause the user to receive a fine and/or points on their driving licence.

 US law varies from state to state, so you really must check local laws before you purchase an electric scooter.